alecsahew/alecsahew.github.io/_posts/2020-04-29-xor-ddos-attacks-definition-architecture-and-mitigation.markdown

 ### Xor DDoS Attacks: Definition

-XOR DDoS means Distributed Denial of Service Attacks.
+Xor DDoS is a Distributed Denial of Service Attack.

 XOR DDoS is a trojan malware hiding itself with an embedded rootkit that infects Linux systems.
 It is built for multiple Linux architectures like ARM, x86 and x64.